Aliases for TRPA1 Gene

 GeneCards Summary for TRPA1 Gene

 TRPA1 (Transient Receptor Potential Cation Channel Subfamily A Member 1) is a Protein Coding gene.
-Diseases associated with TRPA1 include Episodic Pain Syndrome, Familial, 1 and Somatoform Disorder.
-Among its related pathways are Development Endothelin-1/EDNRA signaling and Ion channel transport.
+Diseases associated with TRPA1 include Episodic Pain Syndrome, Familial, 1 and Familial Episodic Pain Syndrome.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Development Endothelin-1/EDNRA signaling.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and channel activity.
-An important paralog of this gene is ANKFY1.

 The ankyrin-like receptor family (TRPA1) is a member of the transient receptor potential (TRP) superfamily of ion channels.
 TRPA1 is classed as a thermoTRP: a TRP channel which is gated by temperature and functions as a temperature transducer.